-Adhesive Capsulitis and Frozen Shoulder are terms which are used to describe a condition when the shoulder becomes painful, stiff and difficult to move.
-It’s currently considered that Adhesive Capsulitis (Frozen Shoulder) has an unknown cause but clinical presentation demonstrates an individual who has significant reduction in both passive and active shoulder joint range of motion.
+Adhesive Capsulitis (also called Frozen Shoulder) is a condition affecting the shoulder.
+The shoulder becomes painful, stiff and difficult to move.
+It’s currently thought that Capsulitis Shoulder has an unknown cause but clinical presentation demonstrates a person who has significant reduction in both passive and active shoulder movement.
 Imaging of the shoulder joint usually shows no abnormality.
-Many shoulder conditions effect active range of motion however the obvious loss of passive range of motion is considered a hallmark feature of Adhesive Capsulitis (Frozen Shoulder).
-Symptoms of this condition are generally divided into three phases; freezing (painful stage), frozen (stiffening stage) and thawing.
+Many problems of the shoulder effect active range of motion however the obvious loss of passive range of motion is considered a hallmark feature of Frozen Shoulder Syndrome.
+Frozen shoulder symptoms are divided into three phases:

-- Freezing (Painful): The initial phase of Adhesive Capsulitis is marked by a gradual onset of shoulder pain that may persist for weeks to many months.
+- FREEZING (PAINFUL): The initial phase is marked by a gradual onset of shoulder pain that may persist for weeks to months.

-- Frozen (Stiffening): The second phase is characterized by a progressive loss in shoulder movement.
+- FROZEN (STIFFENING): Characterized by a progressive loss in shoulder movement.

 Adhesive Capsulitis Epidemiology

-The mechanism of Frozen shoulder remains unclear.
+The exact reason why some people experience Frozen Shoulder remains unknown.
 The condition is classified as either primary or secondary.
-Frozen shoulder is considered primary if the onset is idiopathic (unknown) while secondary is classified when there is an obvious cause.
-Frozen shoulder syndrome typically affects people between the ages of forty to sixty, with more females then males affected.
-It’s estimated that between 2 – 5% of people will suffer from this condition during their lifetime.
-Adhesive Capsulitis rarely occurs in both shoulders.
-Diabetes Mellitus has been identified as a major risk factor for developing Frozen shoulder with Diabetics being up to five times more likely to develop symptoms.
+Adhesive Capsulitis is considered primary if the onset is idiopathic (unknown) while secondary is classified when there is an obvious cause.
+Classic presentation of the deformity is an individual between the ages of forty to sixty years, with more females then males affected.
+It’s estimated that between 2 – 5% of people will suffer from the injury during their lifetime.
+Capsulitis of the shoulder rarely occurs in both arms.
+Diabetes Mellitus has been identified as a major risk factor with Diabetics being up to five times more likely to develop symptoms.

 Conditions Which Mimic Adhesive Capsulitis

-- Shoulder Joint Osteoarthritis: Both conditions present with loss of shoulder movement and pain.
+- SHOULDER JOINT OSTEOARTHRITIS: Loss of shoulder movement and pain will be present.
 Shoulder joint radiography should be used to rule out Osteoarthritis.

-- Shoulder Impingement Syndrome: Affects the Supraspinatus tendon of the shoulder.
-Hallmark feature is pain during arm abduction.
-Other ranges of motion are typically normal.
+- SHOULDER IMPINGEMENT SYNDROME: Affects the Supraspinatus tendon of the shoulder & causes pain during arm abduction.
+Other movement is usually normal.

-- Shoulder Bursitis: The pain and stiffness between both conditions is similar.
-The major distinguishing feature is that range of motion will be generally greater in Bursitis sufferers.
+- SHOULDER BURSITIS: The pain and stiffness between both conditions is similar.
+The major distinguishing feature is that movement is usually greater in Bursitis sufferers.

-- Rotator Cuff Injury: Individuals suffering from Rotator Cuff pathology may note reductions in range of motion and strength however additional imaging such as MRI and Ultrasound will rule out Frozen shoulder.
+- ROTATOR CUFF INJURY: Individuals suffering from Rotator Cuff pathology may note reductions in range of motion and strength.
+Imaging will demonstrate abnormality.

 Physical Examination Of The Shoulder Region